 If you are using the Enterprise Platform, additionally to the Community components, the software contains additional Enterprise components that are protected by intellectual property laws and provided to you under a license agreement containing restrictions on use and disclosure.
-Except as expressly permitted in your license agreement or allowed by law, you may not use, copy, reproduce, translate, broadcast, modify, license, transmit, distribute, exhibit, perform, publish, or display any part, in any form, or by any means.
-Reverse engineering, disassembly, or decompilation of this software, unless required by law for interoperability, is prohibited.
+Except as expressly permitted in your license agreement or allowed by law, you may not use, copy, reproduce, translate, broadcast, modify, license, transmit, distribute, exhibit, perform, publish the Enterprise components, or display any part in any form, or by any means.
+Reverse engineering, disassembly, or decompilation of the Enterprise components, unless required by law for interoperability, is prohibited.

-The Camunda Platform (Community and Enterprise Edition) includes third-party libraries developed by third parties (please see the documentation section Third-Party Libraries).
+The Camunda Platform (Community and Enterprise Edition) includes libraries developed by third parties.
 See the following resources:

 - HTML License Book Camunda Platform RPA Bridge: A list of all dependencies Camunda distributes with the RPA Bridge.

 The Camunda Modeler is a desktop modeling application.